 Matthew asked if there were any other nominations for the Conservation Policy Board Region 1 Voting Members.
-No nominations

-Matthew asked for a motion to close nominations for the Conservation Policy Board Region 1 Voting Members.
+No nominations Matthew asked for a motion to close nominations for the Conservation Policy Board Region 1 Voting Members.
 Jay Maki (Taylor) moved to close.
+Vote on motion Carried

 Matthew asked if there were any other nominations for the Conservation Policy Board Region 2 Voting Members.
 George Lindquist appointed Bill Malloch.

-Matthew asked for a motion to close nominations for the Conservation Policy Board Region 2 Voting Members.
+Matthew asked for a motion to close nominations for the Conservation Policy Board Region 2

+Voting Members.
 Maki (Schulz) moved to close.
+Vote on motion Carried